 To begin with, I point out to my students the fact that all of our key signatures are connected to the scales.
-The D major scale has two sharps, so does the key signature.
+The D major scale has two sharps, and so does the key signature.
 The relative minor scale also has two sharps.
 Scales give us the basis for music theory.
 I tell my students that piano players always excel in music theory class.

 Chords are built upon scales and arpeggios are broken chords.
 This fact should be of particular interest to students who wish to play popular music or jazz.